liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/05-publishing-rss-feeds.markdown

 new browser tab or window to test your feed.
 From the Feeds popup window, you can also customize the permissions of feeds or delete feeds.

-It's possible to completely disable RSS feeds at the portal level.
+It's possible to completely disable RSS feeds at the instance level.
 You can do this by setting the `rss.feeds.enabled` property to `false`.
 By default, it's set to `true`.
 If you keep the default, RSS enabled, you can make several other RSS property customizations.
 Please refer to the RSS section of your